 Nowadays eggs and sweets are so natural in almost everybody’s life it’s not too exciting for the children to go singing for those.
 And so this tradition on Martinsday or Karneval has become rare in some areas.
 The children still go around in my village though.
 But I seldom see older children with lanterns or costumes nowadays.
 Usually it’s a group of kindergarten kids, accompanied by an older sibling or a parent for safety on the streets or in the dark.

-To me Halloween almost is like a nice combination of the two traditions I know.
+To me Halloween almost is like a combination of the two traditions I know.
 Children walk from door to door singing for sweets, with costumes like Karneval and lanterns of some sort like Martinsday.
-The rare three or four kids that show up at my doorstep on Halloween, nicely costumed and sometimes even with a lantern, will always get something special from me.
-Usually they get sweets and fruit along with a slip of paper with a small proper Halloween rhyme instead of the plain “Trick or treat” or as they say in German “Süßes oder Saures!”.
-Next time I expect them to know that rhyme by heart… 😉
+The rare three or four kids that showed up at my doorstep on Halloween, nicely costumed and sometimes even with a lantern, would always get something special from me.
+Usually they got sweets and fruit along with a slip of paper with a small proper Halloween rhyme instead of the plain “Trick or treat” or as they say in German “Süßes oder Saures!”.
+Next time I expected them to know that rhyme by heart… 😉

-- Last year I also had small glass vials for them, filled with eggs from bird-eating spiders (= colored sugar pearls).
+- One year I had small glass vials for them, filled with eggs from bird-eating spiders (= colored sugar pearls).
 Did you know how many colored bird-eating spiders exist?
 I didn’t – until then.
-Some really are beautiful spiders actually, don’t hurt me, please… ;).
+(Some really are beautiful spiders actually, don’t hurt me, please, just have a look at this YT video…).
 The children shrieked – and grabbed the vials VERY quickly 😉 They seemed to like it.

 - The year before that I made magic wands from ball pens with a wooden body, similar to something I found on the international spiderweb some time ago.
-I can’t find it any more, a bit like these wands.
+I can’t find it any more, really a pity, it was a cute idea.

 - And the year before that I prepared extra paper wrappings with spooky descriptions for a rat’s brain (= walnut halves), mice brains (= raisins), sliced monster thigh bones (= dried banana slices), jellied spider blood (try to guess what that is…) and similar.
-Lots of fun for me, lots of fun for them – hopefully.
+Right now I’m pondering how to sneak some healthy (and yummy) vegetables into the whole mix, maybe something like this wonderful plate here… 😉 Lots of fun for me, lots of fun for them – hopefully.

-Even though the origins of all three traditional events might be different they have one thing in common: people sharing what they have with those who ask nicely.
+Even though the origins of all three traditional events might be different and sometimes even go back to horrid and cruel pagan rites, they have one thing in common nowadays: people sharing what they have – with those who ask nicely.
 And that always has been a good thing, don’t you think?

 Do you celebrate Halloween the same all over the US or are there different traditions as well?
 How do the kids ask for sweets, with rhymes only or also with a song?